AlessioGr/NotQuests-Docs/docs/tutorials/getting-started.md

 `/qa edit TheVirus objectives edit 2 description set You can see the infected villagers in front of you!
 Murder them all to stop the virus from spreading!`

-`/qa edit TheVirus objectives edit 2 displayname set Zombies ahead!`
+`/qa edit TheVirus objectives edit 2 displayName set Zombies ahead!`

 #### Objective Dependencies